goeckslab/MTIProteinImputation/README.md

 In this [preprint](https://www.biorxiv.org/content/10.1101/2023.12.05.570058v2) we show that it is possible to impute protein abundance levels in multiplex tissue imaging data using machine learning.
 We also show that including spatial information can improve imputation performance.
-We compare three different machine learning methods: Elastic Net, Gradient Boosted Regression Trees, and Autoencoders.
+We compare three different machine learning methods: Elastic Net, Light Gradient Boosting Machines, and Autoencoders.
 While all three methods perform well, Autoencoders offer the ability to impute multiple proteins at once, providing a distinct advantage over the other two methods.